null

 1943 Steel Penny Value: What It’s Worth Today

 The 1943 Steel Penny is a popular U.S. coin among coin collectors because it looks quite different than most other pennies.
-When people see an old penny that’s not made of copper, they quickly want to know if it’s rare and worth money.
+When people see an old penny that’s not made of copper, they quickly want to know if it’s rare and what their 1943 steel penny value is.

 They’re fun to collect, but most steel pennies aren’t worth too much more than face value.
 However, if you come across a 1943 penny error coin, such as the 1943-D doubled mintmark variety, you may have found one of the most valuable pennies.